-- Bread – Any type of bread that you have on hand will work great including stale bread!
-I am a fan of a nice whole wheat artisan loaf, sourdough bread, or french bread.
+- Bread – Any bread that you have on hand will work great, including stale bread!
+I am a fan of a nice whole wheat artisan loaf, sourdough bread, or French bread.
 A nice gluten-free bread will also be delicious.
 More gluten-free vegan stuffing tips to follow!

 - Vegetable Broth – I usually just use water plus vegetable bouillon as it is easy to have on hand.
 That being said, I recommend using your favorite veggie broth.

 - Celery – It’s just not stuffing without celery, in my opinion.

 - Quinoa – Packed with protein, quinoa makes this vegan stuffing recipe a meal all on its own.

 - Garlic – This recipe only calls for one garlic clove.
 That being said, feel free to add more cloves of garlic to your liking.

 - Spices and Herbs – This vegan stuffing for Thanksgiving is pretty simple when it comes to ingredients.
 For the spices and herbs, this recipe calls for salt, black pepper, and rosemary.
 Simple yet flavorful.
 Fresh herbs are always tasty, but dried herbs work well too.